AnacletoLAB/grape/README.rst

 ===================================
 |pip| |downloads| |tutorials| |documentation| |python_version| |DOI| |license| |telegram| |discord| |twitter|

-`GRAPE`_ (*Graph Representation leArning, Predictions and Evaluation*) is a fast graph processing and embedding library, designed to scale with big graphs and to run on both off-the-shelf laptop and desktop computers and High Performance Computing clusters of workstations.
+`GRAPE`_ (*Graph Representation leArning, Predictions and Evaluation*) is a fast graph processing and embedding library, designed to scale with big graphs and to run on both off-the-shelf laptop and desktop computers and High-Performance Computing clusters of workstations.

 The library is written in *Rust* and *Python* programming languages, and has been developed by `AnacletoLAB <https://anacletolab.di.unimi.it/>`_ (Dept. of Computer Science of the University of Milan), in collaboration with the `Robinson Lab - Jackson Laboratory for Genomic Medicine <https://www.jax.org/research-and-faculty/research-labs/the-robinson-lab>`_ and with the `BBOP - Lawrence Berkeley National Laboratory <http://www.berkeleybop.org/index.html>`_.